 The Airmen's Stories - P/O D J Hammond

 Derek John Hammond was born on 7th February 1921 in London.
-He attended Tonbridge School and joined the RAF on a short service commission, beginning his initial training course on 10th July 1939.
+He attended Tonbridge School and joined the RAF on a short service commission, beginning his initial training course on 10th July 1939 at 3 E&RFTS Hamble, going on to 9 FTS Hullavington and 3 FTS South Cerney.

 The next day he flew, as a passenger, in a Magister from Catterick to Hawarden, piloted by P/O ARMcL Campbell.
 Hammond was en route to Aldergrove, where he joined 245 Squadron in order to convert to Hurricanes.
 He then moved to 253 Squadron at Kenley on 16th October.

 Hammond damaged a Me109 on 5th November.
-He was posted away and embarked at Liverpool on 17th December 1940 for the Middle East.
-On 29th January 1941 he flew a Hurricane to Malta and joined 261 Squadron.
+He was posted away and embarked on HMS Furious at Liverpool on 17th December 1940 bound for Takoradi in Ghana.
+There on 8th January 1941 he flew in Hurricane V7712 staging across Africa to Egypt where he was flown in a Wellington to Luqa in Malta.
+On 29th January 1941 he joined 261 Squadron there.

 Hammond took part in the first Chindit expedition, Operation Longcloth, in February 1943, serving in 7 Column under the command of Major K Gilkes MC.
 They went in on foot and caused much disruption to Japanese supply lines.
 By the end of March most men were exhausted and were without food, water or ammunition.
 The column was ordered to split into groups and return independently.